joaoportugues/kc-codeceptjs-web/README.md

 npx codeceptjs run
 ```
 or with workers (make sure to kill hanging sessions to avoid being blocked by the driver)
+currently workers are not 100% reliable - suggested amount of worker = 2 if fail use simple run

 ```sh
 pkill -f chromedriver
 pkill -f geckodriver